Tea drinkers, rejoice in glorious tea!

 The delicate citrus and bergamot notes of Earl Grey tea make it a super sophisticated drink to sip.
 Loved by the aristocrats, Earl Grey is a quintessential English tea made with a black tea base and added hints of bergamot orange from the sunny shores of Italy.
 Along with being utterly divine it also comes loaded with a heap of health benefits too.

-Benefits: Antioxidants, may reduce cancer risk, contributes to healthy blood vessels, stimulates energy levels.
+Benefits: Antioxidants, may reduce cancer risk, contributes to healthy blood vessels, and stimulates energy levels.

 Vibrant green and always a firm favorite in the Japanese tea ceremony, matcha tea has been around for centuries.
 It is said to be the brew sipped by samurai warriors and monks, thanks to the stillness it brings to the body and mind.
 Matcha is made from the same Camellia Sinensis plant as green tea but instead uses the whole of the plant.
 Even more of the leaf means even more nutrients, antioxidants, and endless health benefits.